rydmike/flex_color_scheme/README.md

   </tr>
 </table>

 With **FlexColorScheme** component themes, you use simple flat property values.
-No need for verbose Flutter SDK component sub-themes, for example `ShapeBorder` definitions on multiple widget themes to change their border radius.
-The component theming provides a large number of easy to configure options via direct properties.
-In many cases you can avoid complicated and sometimes confusing `MaterialState` theming properties.
+No need for verbose Flutter SDK component themes, for example `ShapeBorder` definitions on multiple widget themes to change their border radius.
+Component theming provides a large number of easy-to-configure options via direct properties.
+In most cases you can avoid using complicated and sometimes confusing `WidgetState` theming properties.

 ## Getting Started